Sessions

 How to Set Expiration

-// section will expire after 20 minutes
+// section expires after 20 minutes

 $section->setExpiration('20 minutes');